 Visit MEG Financial’s Contact us Page.

 When buying life insurance, you must first make sure that the policy you choose matches your overall goals and objectives and solves your need based on your specific circumstances.
 Each person’s goals are a bit different so a careful review of what is important to you is necessary in selecting the appropriate policy.
 When considering life insurance, a good question to ask is: “Why am I buying the insurance?”.
 Your answer to that question will help you identify if your need is temporary or permanent.
 Consulting with an independent insurance professional to determine the exact policy need is likely the best strategy to assure you make the best policy choice.
-To speak with one of our independent agents, please call toll free at 1(877) 583-3955 or fill out an online form.

 Also known as Key Man insurance, Key Woman Insurance, or Business Life Insurance.
 Key Person insurance is life insurance purchased by the company on the life of an employee or employees whose loss would have adverse effects on the company.
 Employees are valuable assets and the loss of some key employees could significantly impact the profitability, stability and progress of the company.

 Determining which health class you will realistically qualify for is the most important part in obtaining the best possible life insurance rate.
 Underwriting is the process where the insurance company reviews your health and medical history, avocations, MVR, hobbies and lifestyle issues to determine the risk of insuring you at a given rate.
 Each company has its own unique underwriting criteria they use to classify a given risk.
 It is a regular occurrence for competing companies to offer widely varying rates to the same individual.
 If there are any questions as to which health class you can obtain, please call our offices toll free at 1 (877) 583-3955.